 pool, and re-initialize the subsystem.
 Existing watches on kernel

 VARIABLE I/O DESCRIPTION

 -------- --- --------------------------------------------------

-1) Any errors that occur when setting a kernel pool watch
+1) If an error occurs when setting a kernel pool watch or

 This entry point allows you re-initialize the KEEPER system with

 a single call.
 The KEEPER system is the kernel management system

 This routine unloads all kernels from their kernel-type-specific

 kernel management subsystems (SPKBSR, CKBSR, etc.), clears the

 kernel pool, clears KEEPER's internal file database, and re-sets